alexpyattaev/spatialtree/README.md

  - Data chunks that are nearby in space do not necessarily land in nearby locations in the tree's memory.
  - There is no way to defragment node storage memory short of rebuilding the tree from scratch (which means doubling memory usage)
+ - Like any tree, this will become less efficient with depth.
+Consider using at most 8 levels of depth, and stitching larger areas with a [spatial hash](https://crates.io/crates/spatial_hash_3d).

 ### Examples: